dmarts05/amz-tango-card-scraper/README.md

 ]
 ```

-- Edit email.json.sample with your GMAIL email credentials.
-Again, visit https://myaccount.google.com/apppasswords after enabling 2FA to get the required password and rename it by removing .sample at the end.
+- Edit email.json.sample with your GMAIL email credentials if you want to receive email alerts.
+Again, visit https://myaccount.google.com/apppasswords after enabling 2FA to get the required password and rename it by removing .sample at the end of the file name.
 The syntax is the following:

 ```json
 [